-After the discovery of the 125 GeV Higgs boson, the search for physics beyond the Standard Model (SM) continues.
+After the discovery of the 125 GeV Higgs boson [1,2], the search for physics beyond the Standard Model (SM) continues.
 Two complementary frameworks to study New Physics exist.
-First, at sufficiently low scales the New Physics may be described by an Effective Field Theory (EFT), where the SM Lagrangian is extended by terms consisting of Wilson coefficients multiplied by higher-dimensional operators constructed from the SM fields, which respect the SM gauge symmetries.
-Secondly, it may be described by an explicit extension of the SM with additional dynamical degrees of freedom and related model parameters, which has the fundamental properties of unitarity and renormalizability, and may feature additional gauge or other symmetries.
+On the one hand, if New Physics is heavier than the energy scales directly probed in the experiments, its effects can be well captured by an Effective Field Theory (EFT), where the SM Lagrangian is extended by terms consisting of Wilson coefficients multiplied by higher-dimensional operators constructed from the SM fields, which respect the SM gauge symmetries.
+On the other hand, one may consider explicit extensions of the SM with additional dynamical degrees of freedom and related model parameters, which may feature additional gauge or other symmetries.
 By comparing predictions of such EFTs/explicit models with experimental measurements, bounds on Wilson coefficients and model parameters, respectively, can be obtained.
-Both approaches are complementary.
-EFTs facilitate a generic parameterisation of New Physics that originates at higher scales, but have a limited range of validity.
-On the other hand, low degrees of freedom can only be described by explicit models.
+The two approaches are complementary.
+EFTs facilitate a generic parameterisation of New Physics that originates at higher scales, allowing us to remain rather agnostic about the exact structure of the SM extension in the ultraviolet, but have a limited range of validity.
+On the other hand, light degrees of freedom can only be described by explicit models.
 It is therefore essential to analyse experimental data using both descriptions.

-Experimental data collected at the Large Hadron Collider (LHC) for Higgs production in gluon fusion or vector boson fusion (VBF) with subsequent decay to a pair of Z or W bosons contains an $\mathcal{O}(10\%)$ signal contribution from the off-shell high-mass region above $2M_V$ .
-The situation is similar at a high-energy linear collider.
+Experimental data collected at the Large Hadron Collider (LHC) for Higgs production in gluon fusion or vector boson fusion (VBF) with subsequent decay to a pair of Z or W bosons contains an $\mathcal{O}(10\%)$ signal contribution from the off-shell high-mass region above $2M_V$ [3-6].
+The situation is similar at a high-energy e^+e^- collider.
 The off-shell high-mass Higgs signal has distinctly different properties than the dominant "on-peak" signal contribution, where the Higgs is nearly on-shell.
 It thus has the potential to provide complementary information in searches for Beyond-SM (BSM) physics.
 First, the off-shell signal above $2M_V$ has a plateau-like distribution, which extends to even higher energies in VBF than in gluon fusion.
 Therefore, the typical invariant mass of the off-shell Higgs is much higher than in the on-shell case.
-Consequently, all high-energy effects are more pronounced and the sensitivity to Wilson coefficients is typically enhanced.
+Consequently, all high-energy effects are more pronounced and the sensitivity to certain Wilson coefficients is enhanced.
 Secondly, unlike the on-peak signal, the off-shell signal is affected by substantial signal-background interference.
 Thirdly, unlike the on-peak signal, the off-shell signal is essentially independent of the total Higgs width.
-This has enabled $\mathcal{O}(1)$ bounds on the Higgs width from LHC data relative to the SM prediction [1-4].
-It came as a surprise, given that the direct Higgs width measurement at the LHC is severely limited by the mass resolution, which is approximately 600 times larger than the SM prediction.
+This has enabled $\mathcal{O}(1)$ bounds on the Higgs width from LHC data relative to the SM prediction [11-14].
+It came as a surprise, given that the direct Higgs width measurement at the LHC [15] is severely limited by the mass resolution, which is approximately 600 times larger than the SM prediction.2

-The comprehensive task that suggests itself is to determine the subset of EFT operators that are most sensitive to off-shell data and to examine in detail the prospects of off-shell Higgs data providing better constraints than those obtained in global fits.
+The comprehensive task that suggests itself is to determine the subset of EFT operators that are most sensitive to off-shell data and to examine in detail the prospects of off-shell Higgs data providing better or complementary constraints than those obtained in global fits.
 The ability of the off-shell data to resolve degeneracies in parameter space, which was exploited to obtain the mentioned Higgs width bounds, may more generally be useful to resolve flat directions for on-shell measurements in the parameter space of explicit BSM realisations.
 Regarding the Higgs width constraint analysis, it would be interesting to understand in more detail how the scaling violation for the total Higgs width can arise and what constraints can be achieved at colliders.